TedHusted/awake/awake.md

 Joanna chuckles politely and continues, “I was surprised to hear about the car crash.
 That type of thing happens so rarely now.
 Is the family pursuing Stratos?”

 “It’s complicated,” says Ravi.
 “We’re told that the auditors report finds the airbags may be responsible for the wrongful death.
-Portos counters by saying the airbags would be irrelevant if the car hadn’t hit the guardrail.
-Stratos asserts that without the event data recorder, we can’t determine if the cause was operator error.
-Explico insists that the ERD must have been installed improperly. — I’m sure there will be some kind of settlement but everyone is stalling.
+The air bag manufacturer asserts that without the event data recorder, we can’t determine if the cause was equipment failure or operator error.
+The ERD manufacturer insists that the device must have been installed improperly.
+Stratos says that everything passed the required tests. — I’m sure there will be some kind of settlement but everyone is stalling.
 California is an at-fault state so these things already take forever.”

 “I heard that Brent’s last commit was completed in record time, though” says Joanna, bringing the topic back around.

 “Yes,” says Adrian.
 “It seems that the big change was created over a three-day weekend of binge coding, which simplifies the patent application.
 Brent also left behind a great walk through.
 I’m working on the patent application myself.
 It doesn’t seem right to delegate it so soon after the crash.”

-“Since the AI Licensing Act, patents aren’t just IP—they’re market power.
+“Since the AI Licensing Act, patents aren’t just IP — they’re market power.
 We want Pulse to lead the charge.
-We will let you when the application is filed.
-As you might know, the process can take a year to get the final grant.”
+We will let you know when the application is filed.
+The process can take a year to get the final grant.”

-“I’ll see if I can help with that.
+“I’ll see if I can help with that process.
 Let me know the application ID when you file.”

 Adrian nods his head.
 “Sure thing.”

-“Before we wrap up,” says Emma, “can I ask what it is like to be a …”reading from the Zoom invite,  “‘Senior Analyst for the Artificial Cognition Research Unit’ at OASA?”
+“Before we wrap up,” says Emma, “can I ask what it is like to be a …” reading from the Zoom invite,  “‘Senior Analyst for the Artificial Cognition Research Unit’ at OASA?”

 Joanna resisted the temptation to say, ‘If I told you, I’d have to kill you.’

 “OASA is constantly balancing innovation with oversight,” Joanna says.
-“We want to foster breakthroughs, but we also need to ensure they don’t outpace our ability to manage them responsibly.
+“We want to foster breakthroughs, but we also need to ensure technology doesn’t outpace our ability to manage it responsibly.

 “My focus is inter-agency, cross-domain analysis with topics such as healthcare efficacy, environmental monitoring, and investigating UAP sightings.
 We use Cognitive AI to improve problem solving, decision making, and communication.”
+Joanne started to feel like a brochure.

 “We do have a number of UAP true believers in the Pulse community,” offered Ravi.